meirizarrygelpi/rational/README.md

 The `rational.Hamilton` type represents a rational Hamilton quaternion.
 It corresponds to a complex Cayley-Dickson construct with `rational.Complex` values.
 The imaginary unit elements are denoted `i`, `j`, and `k`.

 Hamilton quaternions are [traditional quaternions](https://en.wikipedia.org/wiki/Quaternion).
 The type is named after W.R.
-Hamilton, who discovered them.
+Hamilton, who discovered quaternions.

 This type can be used to study [Hurwitz and Lipschitz integers](https://en.wikipedia.org/wiki/Hurwitz_quaternion).